Project Type

 Academic

-The increasing popularity of indoor Rock Climbing has created a subculture in which climbers want to share their progress with fellow climbers.
-Modern climbing grading systems offer climbers a quantitative method for tracking their progress.
-However, very few online platforms allow climbers to share said progress.
+The increasing popularity of indoor Rock Climbing has created a subculture where sharing progress with others is increasingly important.
+Modern climbing grading systems provide climbers with a quantitative method for tracking their skill progression.
+However, there is a lack of tools for climbers to share said progress.
 Krimp is an app that climbers can use to share photos and videos of their climbs, join climbing groups, and locate local climbing gyms.

 Design Challenge